This document is a step-by-step guide to connecting to a SQL server within BrightGauge.

 Step 5 - Test Connection

-Once you've filled out all of the fields, make sure to test the connection.
+After you complete all fields, make sure to test the connection.
 If successful, save the connection.

 For additional information, please check out our support forums here.